hpc-carpentry/hpc-carpentry.github.io/_posts/2019/12/2019-12-01-executive-council-elections-2020.md

 Lex's video available [here](https://youtu.be/P6H4nrxBnDY)

 ## Katharine Lee

 University of Illinois at Urbana-Champaign

 ### What is your previous involvement with The Carpentries?

-I have completed the Instructor Certification process and I have taught lessons on R as part of Software Carpentries.
+I have completed the Instructor Certification process and I have taught lessons on R as part of Software Carpentry.
 I have additionally served as a "helper" for several Carpentries events locally at the University of Illinois.

 ### What would you do as a member of the Executive Council to contribute to the growth and success of the community?

 I would like to work with the The Carpentries to ensure that the organization can continue to grow while remaining an inclusive organization.
 Part of my area of research is around workplace climate and culture, and I think I could bring research-based and practical perspectives on how to set good policies to prevent or deal with problems of harassment and bullying if they arise.

 ## Paula Andrea Martinez